 If you want to attach a video so it appears directly in your message, your video must be 1 MB or less.
 If you know your video is going to be longer, you may instead want to send it as a link, which is the first method we’ll walk you through.

-How to Attach a Video as as Link in Your Text
+How to Attach a Video as a Link in Your Text Message

 If you want to send your subscribers a video larger than 1 MB, you will have to do this via a link.
 You can send that link via an SMS message.